decagondev/spring-be-starter-gp/api/README.md

 ![](readme_images/open3.png)

 ![](readme_images/open4.png)

-- Open the `application.properties` file and edit the variables filling in your `awsaccesskey` and your `awesecretkey` along with the dynamodb backend url `https://dynamodb.us-west-2.amazonaws.com` and save the file.
+- Open the `application.properties` file and edit the variables, filling in your `awsaccesskey` and your `awesecretkey` along with the dynamodb backend url `https://dynamodb.us-west-2.amazonaws.com`, and save the file.

 ![](readme_images/open5.png)

 ![](readme_images/open6.png)

 ![](readme_images/open7.png)

 - Open the `ContactApplication` file.
 Click on the green run button to run the backend API.
-Once you have done this you should see the SpringBoot api startup information in the bottom right pane of your IDE.

 ![](readme_images/openandrun.png)

+- Once you have done this you should see the SpringBoot api startup information in the bottom right pane of your IDE.

 ![](readme_images/running.png)